neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** It's an awesome strategy to write posts on the topics you're studying.
 It makes you fix the topic.

 **Link to work:** http://neylsoncrepalde.github.io/2017-02-21-reconhecimento-facial/

+### Day 22, February, 22, 2017

+**Today's Progress:** Worked on content analysis and sentiment analysis of Facebook and Twitter data.

+**Thoughts:** The datasets I'm using are considerably big.
+I would say this is big data.
+Lots of work regarding the time spent to run the algorithms and memory management.

+**Link to work:** Still a draft paper.